-Why you should use a mortgage repayments calculator on RateCity
+Why should I use a mortgage calculator?

 Using a mortgage calculator at a comparison site such as RateCity may help you estimate the costs and benefits of a wider variety of loan choices, and gain a deeper understanding of how a new home loan’s features can affect its overall value.

-Mortgage calculators, such as those found on RateCity, can help you quickly and easily compare the costs and benefits of home loans from a variety of different mortgage lenders – simply enter the details of each offer to estimate its overall value.
+Mortgage calculators, such as those found on RateCity, can help you quickly and easily compare the costs and benefits of home loans in Australia from a variety of different mortgage lenders – simply enter the details of each offer to estimate its overall value.